cleentfaar/slack/Resources/doc/outgoing-webhooks.md

 # Outgoing webhooks (creating your own responses)

+## Creating a bot

-**NOTE**: If you all you want to do is create a bot that responds to certain trigger words from Slack, check out the example documentation for it here: [Creating a bot](creating-a-bot.md).
+If all you want to do is create a bot that responds to certain trigger words from Slack, check out the example documentation for it here: [Creating a bot](creating-a-bot.md).
 The documentation below is more to explain how the request is handled and how you could make your own implementations.

+## Responding to an outgoing webhook

 To respond to an outgoing wehook, you must first create one in the Slack Administration pages of your team.
 Slack will assign a webhook-token to it which you must then add to your project's configuration.